tonsky/tonsky.me/site/blog/unicode/index.md

 Visual variants are separate Unicode codepoints that represent the same character but are supposed to render differently.
 Like, `①` or `⁹` or `𝕏`.
 We want to be able to find both `"x"` and `"2"` in a string like `"𝕏²"`, don’t we?

 x_variants@2x.png
-All of these have their own codepoints
+All of these have their own codepoints, but they are also all X-s

 Why does `ﬁ` ligature even have its own codepoint?
 No idea.
-A lot can happen inside 11 million characters.
+A lot can happen in 11 million characters.

 .loud Before comparing strings, or searching for a substring, normalize!